 - Car Wars has this in the background, too.
 ABM is a bit more successful here; the only actual cities hit in the U.S. were Poughkeepsie, New York and Lake Geneva, Wisconsin (home of Steve Jackson Games' competitor TSR).

-- The Ur Example for this is probably the ZX Spectrum Turn Based Strategy wargame Theatre Europe, which begins with the Warsaw Pact invading West Germany and, at hardest difficulty level, usually ends with the nuclear destruction of human civilisation and the game telling you where your cyanide capsule is.
+- The ZX Spectrum Turn-Based Strategy wargame Theatre Europe (1985) begins with the Warsaw Pact invading West Germany and, at hardest difficulty level, usually ends with the nuclear destruction of human civilisation and the game telling you where your cyanide capsule is.

 - While the opposing force in the backstory of Fallout was China, not the Soviet Union, the same principles apply.
 By all accounts, the war, known by its survivors as "The Great War", - started by a Chinese invasion of Alaska - lasted for ten years before nuclear weapons were exchanged, after which it lasted for about two hours.
 No one knew which of the sides fired the first warhead (one log you can find, in a place that means it won't be known to anyone else, says China shot first, but Word of God deems it non-canon), and at the end of the day no one really cared.